GSA/digitalgov.gov/content/events/2019/04/2019-04-09-federal-crowdsourcing-mobilize-citizen-scientists.md

 ---
 slug: federal-crowdsourcing-mobilize-citizen-scientists
-title: 'Federal Crowdsourcing&#58; Mobilize Citizen Scientists'
+title: 'Federal Crowdsourcing Webinar Series, Episode 1: Citizen Science'
-deck: 'How to use crowdsourcing to reach beyond your walls and source talent and enthusiasm.'
 summary: 'Join us for the first installment of GSA’s Federal Crowdsourcing Webinar Series, where we’ll look at how to use crowdsourcing to reach beyond your walls and source talent and enthusiasm&#46;'
 featured_image:
   uid: challenge-gov-logo